 One experience probably stands out in my mind.
 I taught many unmotivated kids in Bosnia.
 Nevertheless, I also worked with some extremely bright and talented kids there.

 One day, my boss told me to enter a classroom to teach an eight-year-old child I had never met before.
-I had no idea that I would be teaching this class.
+I had no idea that I would be teaching this session.
 Anyway, my boss told me that I “should experience” what it was I was about to experience.
 The only order I had to follow was - “just read to him and ask him questions.”

 When I reached the end of every page of the book I was reading aloud to him, I would ask him a series of comprehension questions.
 Of course, I assumed that he wouldn’t know any of the answers.